dendronhq/dendron-site/vault/dendron.topic.graph-view.md

 | `line-color` | The color of the edge line.                                  |
 | `line-style` | The style of the edge line (`solid`, `dotted`, or `dashed`). |

+### Troubleshooting

+If styles are not showing up in the graph, try the following steps:

+1. Check that every style property ends in a semi-colon.
+2. Check that you have no unused selectors (e.g. `node {}`).
+Cytoscape can be a bit particular at times, so just comment out selectors if not in use.
+3. Close and re-open the graph view.
+Styles only apply on graph open at the moment.

 ## RFCs

 -   [[7 Graph Rework|dendron.rfc.7-graph-rework]]